 Simply hang up (which transfers the call).

-Stay on the line until the person you're transferring the call to answers, introduce the call and then hang up.
+Stay on the line until the person you're transferring to answers, introduce the caller and then hang up.

 Or, start a 3-way conversation by pressing and releasing the receiver button.

 If the number you transfer to is busy, unanswered or a wrong number, press the receiver button twice (slowly) to return to the original call.

 You cannot transfer calls to numbers that require you to speak with an operator or respond to a series of numerical prompts.